10 Language and Linguistics Research and Passion Project Ideas

 Idea by language and linguistics research mentor Jade

-How to Showcase Your Language and Linguistics Passion Project
+How do I Showcase My Language and Linguistics Passion Project?

 After you’ve done the hard work of researching and exploring topics in linguistics, it’s also equally important to decide how you want to showcase your project.
 There are many unique ways that you can showcase a project.
 Specifically for linguistics, you could write a research paper, create a podcast or infographic, or even perform an oral presentation of the linguistics concepts you explored.

-Examples of Language and Linguistics Passion Projects Completed by Polygence Students
+What Language and Linguistics Passion Projects Have Been Completed by Polygence Students?

 There are several amazing linguistics passion projects Polygence students have taken on; we'll highlight a couple here:

-Launching Your Language and Linguistics Research or Passion Project
+How Can I Start My Language and Linguistics Research or Passion Project?

 Feeling Inspired?